Primera División de México Clausura 2009 Liguilla Final

 UNAM won the series 3–2 on aggregate, therefore the club crowned champion of the season, achieving their sixth Mexican Primera División title.

 Rules

 Like other match-ups in the knockout round, the teams will play two games, one at each team's home stadium.
-As the highest seeded team determined at the beginning of the Liguilla, Toluca was to have home-field advantage for the second leg.
+As the highest seeded team determined at the beginning of the Liguilla, Pachuca was to have home-field advantage for the second leg.
 If the teams remained tied after 90 minutes of play during the 2nd leg, extra time will be used, followed by a penalty shootout if necessary.